People all over the planet know fat ‘n friendly Lord Ganesh is the God of Wealth and “Remover of Obstacles.”

-He prevented the movement of Shiva toward Shakti––never a good idea.
+He blocked the movement of Shiva toward Shakti––never a good idea.

 Shiva destroys every idea.

-In fact, he destroys all that is, was, or will be.
+In fact, in the end, he destroys all that is, was, or will be.

-Shakti was mortified, shocked by the absoluteness of Shiva’s murder of Ganesh.
-As wives do—she berated Shiva, and—as husbands do, because the grace and flow of the feminine is holy to them—he moved to appease her.
+As wives do—she berated Shiva, and—as husbands do—because the grace and flow of the feminine is holy to them—he moved to appease her.

 He melded it to Ganesh.

-When all dualities come together, we have the ultimate.
+When all diversities come together, we have the Ultimate.

 Shiva made Ganesh a god.